QuackenbushLab/NetworkDataCompanion/README.md

 # NetSciDataCompanion

-An R library for preprocessing data at the Network Science Lab.
+An R library for preprocessing data at the Network Science Lab..

 # Installing